 Through the generosity of numerous corporations and foundations, plus special federal government appropriations, WGU Texas maintains a robust program of scholarships made available to qualified students.
 For the list of WGU Texas General Scholarships and how to apply for a specific scholarship, see the Scholarships page.

 Private Student Loans

 Private loans are generally more costly than federal loans and may be available to both students and parents who need assistance beyond their federal and state financial aid eligibility.
 The university does not endorse a particular lender and encourages that a private loan only be considered after all federal and state financial aid options have been exhausted.
 Private loans are made through private lenders and are subject to higher fees, interest rate, credit review, and other individual terms and conditions.
 These loans are not subsidized or guaranteed by the federal government.
 Click here for more information on the difference between federal and private loans.

 More about Financial Aid:Request Info Apply Now

 Still have questions?
-The WGU Financial Aid Office can answer more specific questions about your personal situation once you have completed the WGU Financial Aid Application.
-The Financial Aid Office can be reached by email at email@example.com or by calling 877-435-7948.
+The WGU Financial Services Office can answer more specific questions about your personal situation once you have completed the WGU Financial Aid Application.
+The Financial Services Office can be reached by email at email@example.com or by calling 877-435-7948.

 Note: Your financial aid cannot be used to pay your application fee.
 Full-time enrollment is required for all financial aid programs.
 Failure to progress at the full-time rate and in accordance with your Degree Plan may result in loss of eligibility for additional aid and for loan deferment.